Somerset Region: Economy

 The primary economic activity in the Somerset region is agricultural production (A$120.8 million in 2006).
 The region is also the location of two major water storage dams – Wivenhoe and Somerset.
 The Wivenhoe Power Station, is a 500-megawatt, pumped storage hydroelectric plant located on the eastern side of Wivenhoe Dam.

 Tourism makes a significant contribution to the local economy as Somerset region is just one hour's drive from Brisbane and the Somerset and Wivenhoe Dams offer facilities for a range of water based recreational activities.

 The largest employers in the region apart from the Somerset Regional Council are the abattoir operated by the Greenmountain Trading Co and the meat processing plant operated by Australian Food Corporation Pty.
 Limited, which processes meat patties for McDonald's.

 The Australian Bureau of Statistics ranked the Somerset region as having the third fastest-growing population by local government area in the state (2.94%, narrowly ahead of Ipswich's 2.93%) for the June 2010 – June 2011 period.
 The smoothed unemployment rate for the Somerset Region in the December quarter of 2011 was 4.4%.

 Telecommunications

 ADSL Broadband is available in all the major population centres and there is mobile phone/3G mobile Broadband coverage in most parts of the Somerset region with some notable blackspots, especially in the north of the region and around Somerset Dam.
 NBN (interim) satellite Broadband is available in all locations where other forms of Broadband are not available.
 The Somerset region is not currently included in the NBN Co three-year roll-out plan for fibre optic cable, but it is included in the NBN Co two-year roll-out plan for fixed wireless Broadband.
 New greenfield developments in excess of 100 lots will be connected to NBN fibre optic as required by the Federal Government.

-Wards
+Council

-The Somerset Regional Council remains undivided and its elected body consists of six councillors and a mayor, elected for a four-year term.
+Somerset Regional Council is unsubdivided and its elected body consists of six councillors and a popularly elected mayor, elected for a four-year term.
+A deputy mayor is also appointed by council for a four-year term.

+Current composition

+The current council, elected in 2024, is: